- Installation Views

 Anne Gilman is a Brooklyn-born artist who works in varying formats that include large-scale drawings and multi-panel projects.
 The political, social and personal concerns that fuel all forms of moods, worries, and psychological states of being are the materials that feed her work.
-She begins by using her own thoughts and experiences as a starting point for considering larger issues of why we do what we do, what matters and how we can get lost in distractions that are ultimately unimportant.
+She begins by using her own thoughts and experiences as a starting point, writing extemporaneously across 1/2-inch lines she rules across the page.
 The resulting drawings are a mapping of information, thought and emotion.

 Gilman’s work has been included in numerous solo and group exhibitions throughout the United States, Latin America, and Europe including Mexico, Havana, Berlin, Paris, Chicago, Philadelphia and New York.
 Recent solo exhibitions include Up close / in the distance / now, at the Birmingham Bloomfield Art Center outside of Detroit, In any one day, how all the things get mixed together, at Five Points Gallery in Torrington CT; Descifrar/ to decipher, decode, figure out at Instituto Cervantes in NY where she created a floor drawing onsite incorporating noise, conversations, and interactions with visitors as part of the work; and The Jolly Balance, a featured artist project at The Center for Book Arts in NY.
 Recent group shows include Boundless at Central Features Contemporary Art in Albuquerque, NM; Subtle Formations at Kean University, NJ; and Start here, a 3-person show at Lesley Heller Workspace, NY.